 While we see women practice throughout their pregnancy, you need to check with your OB-GYN to make sure that is right for your situation.
 Note: we do offer Pre and Post Natal Yoga classes.

 Yes!
 We have lovely Prenatal offerings at our downtown location.
-These are taught by Aja Lefebvre and are very popular.
-We do have some Postnatal offerings as well.
+These are taught by Kristin Enge and are very popular.